• Skip to main content

 Water resistance: 50 meters

-Strap: Brown alligator leather strap on rose gold tang buckle
+Strap: Brown alligator leather strap on a rose gold tang buckle

 Crystal: Sapphire, antireflective